K-State Drama Therapy Program

 Students begin their first year with general overview courses on the field of drama therapy: Principles of Drama Therapy, Creative Drama, and Drama Therapy with Special Populations.
 These courses cover many of the basic theories and techniques of drama therapy.
 The over-arching theoretical framework followed by the program is Renee Emunah’s Five Phase Model of Drama Therapy.
-Students are encouraged to take Workshop in Playwriting which is designed to help students feel comfortable with the playwriting skills necessary for creating original plays with groups of clients.
+Workshop in Playwriting is designed to help students feel comfortable with the playwriting skills necessary for creating original plays with groups of clients.

 In conjunction with Principles of Drama Therapy, students begin their first internship.
 If they have a population they would prefer to work with, every effort is made to arrange an internship in the Manhattan or nearby communities with that group.
 Many students opt to join The Barrier-Free Theatre, a theatre troupe for actors with and without disabilities, that every year creates an original one act play.
-This group is a partnership with the Drama Therapy Program, the City of Manhattan Parks and Recreation Department, and the Manhattan Arts Center.
-First year internships concentrate on Emunah’s Phase One and Two, in order to help them develop leadership skills in creating group cohesion, trust, and the ability to play with group members.
+This group is a partnership with the Drama Therapy Program, the City of Manhattan Parks and Recreation Department.
+First year internships concentrate on Emunah’s Phase One and Two, in order to help students develop leadership skills in creating group cohesion, trust, and the ability to play with group members.

 In the summer between their first and second year and during winter intersessions, students have the opportunity to begin to deepen their drama therapy skills with courses in Sociodrama or Psychodrama, drama therapy with specific special populations (adolescent, hospitalized and grieving clients, older adults, etc.), Playback Theatre, and other advanced electives taught by guest instructors who are specialists in these drama therapy techniques.

 During their second year, students work on a creative project/paper which could be an original performance, a drama therapy group targeting a specific population, or in-depth research into an aspect of drama therapy.
-Creative projects should focus on theatre and therapeutic skills which students want to hone as well as to expand students’ knowledge of a specific target population with which they may want to work upon graduation.
+Creative projects should focus on theatre and therapeutic skills which students want to hone as well as to expand the student's knowledge of a specific target population.

 The second year is also a time to explore courses relating to the student’s specific interests within the Marriage and Family Therapy, Psychology, Gerontology, Sociology, Women’s Studies, Leadership Studies, or International Studies Programs.
 A second internship is undertaken with a different population (NADTA requires 800 internship hours with a minimum of 2 different populations), so that by the time students graduate, all or most of their internship hours are completed.